mit1mit1/devopscons22syd/Low Detail/API Lifecycle and Security, How to Configure Less, But Achieve More.md

 NGINX, an import piece of infrastructure.
 It is like a lego build, it can do multiple use cases.
 It can be a web server, a load balancer, an API Gateway.
 In fact, most API Gateways are built on NGINX.

-DevOps need to tackle compexibilty, visibility and threats.
+DevOps need to tackle complexity, visibility and threats.

 The NGINX API Connectivity Manager needs to serve the developers, and the operators.
 A lot of decentralisation of developers has happened, which adds a lot of complexity for the operators.